SINTEF-AppliedCompSci/MRST/README.md

 ### Summary ###

 The main function of this repository, ChemicalModel, allows the creation and solution of arbitrarily complex chemistry systems including equilibrium aqueous speciation, surface complexation, ion exchange, redox chemistry, dissolution/precipitation and equilbrium with gas phases.
 The function leverages the tools developed by the SINTEF [MRST team](http://www.sintef.no/projectweb/mrst/) including [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).
 The chemical model created can be used to calculate batch reaction or can be coupled to flow within MRST.
+See the user guide pdf for details on use, equations, examples, and benchmarks.

 Models supported: